timout/CarND-Path-Planning-Project/README.md

 It uses third party cubic `spline` library to build smooth trajectory for the car.
 ###### Steps
 - To build smooth path - generate 3 waypoints.
   I have tryed various spacing for waypoints starting from 30 m and end up with using 45 m.
-Shorter spacing can cause to exiding max jerk.
+Shorter spacing can cause to exceding max jerk.
 - Using waypoints and `spline` library - build path points for the car.
   Distance between points is calculated by using point velocity and 0.02 second as time.
   Velocity for each point is calculated using target velocity provided by planner so it can be gradually increased or decreased.